Beverly Woods Elementary School

 - Math Proficiency Highest math proficiency (Top 5%)

-- Beverly Woods Elementary School's student population of 787 students has grown by 6% over five school years.
+- Beverly Woods Elementary School's student population of 747 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2015)|